yangjie11/micropython/README.md

 After selecting `MicroPython package`, when compiling `bsp` again, it will be added to the `bsp` project for compilation.

-* For quick start, please refer to [Quick Start](./docs/01-Getting_Started_Guide.md) documentation.
+* For quick start, please refer to [this article](https://rt-thread.medium.com/micropython-software-package-2101e3cafc93).
-* For the development process, please refer to the development documents under the `docs` directory or view the `MicroPython Development Manual` in [RT-Thread Documentation Center](https://www.rt-thread.org/document/site/).
+* For the development process, please refer to the [development documents](https://github.com/RT-Thread/mpy-snippets/blob/master/docs/MicroPythonPlug-in/README_EN.md).

 ## 4. Matters needing attention